SM8UTI/Hostinger-Redesign-Website/README.md

-You can also think about different other creative ideas to add into the website.
-Try not to imitate or clone the website but rather create redesigned version of it using your creativity.
+You can also think about other creative ideas to add to the website.
+Try not to imitate or clone the website but rather create a redesigned version of it using your creativity.
 Making unrelated websites isn't allowed.

 <br/>